russbel/react-flex/README.md

 $ npm run dev
 ```

+## Other

+If you wish to use `index.scss`, you can import that directly.

 Now navigate to [http://localhost:8181/dev.html](http://localhost:8181/dev.html), modify index.jsx and see the changes happen live in the browser.
 ## License